-A limited amount of configuration may be accomplished by using the Blue and Gold push buttons and indicators.
-The primary use is to link up the virtual code lines.
+A limited amount of configuration may be accomplished on some manufacturer's nodes by using the Blue and Gold push buttons and indicators.
+The primary use is to link up producer and consumer lines.
+The Tower LCC does not support this option.

 The Gold LED can indicate two different error messages.
-If it is blinking (50% duty cycle) it indicates that it is idling in forced boot loader mode.
-If the Gold LED is flashing (10% duty cycle) it indicates that the board was unable to initialize itself on the network, most likely because it could not establish an alias.
+If it is flashing (10% duty cycle) it indicates that it is idling in forced boot loader mode.
+If the Gold LED is blinking (50% duty cycle) it indicates that the board was unable to initialize itself on the network, most likely because it could not establish an alias.